Scootsyy/Personal_Website/README.md

 5:17 AM July 11 2020
 Next things to fix:
 *Everything contained in Bootstrap columns has priority on Z-Axis.
 Example: Profile pic and about me are in front of navbar when scrolling.
 Same with reserved columns for embedding projects.
-*Does font in about me section hard to read?
+*sI font in about me section hard to read?
 *Make text more responsive
 *Make sure website is responsive for different platforms *Make logo for tab